 Often most patients do not know they have osteopenia or osteoporosis until they develop fractures or chronic pain.
 It is therefore, very important to prevent and detect early bone loss.
 This can be done via a DEXA scan which determines your bone mineral density.
 However, it does not measure the rate of bone loss nor the risk you may have of future bone loss.
 At our office we have a simple urinary and salivary hormone profile that is very accurate at helping to measure your bone loss rate and the hormonal imbalances potentially leading to further bone loss.

-For free information about osteoporosis and bone loss, please review our July 2012 newsletter entitled “Osteoporosis and Osteopenia.”
+For more information about osteoporosis and bone loss, please refer to our article on “Osteoporosis and Osteopenia.”